NATIONAL PHARMACIST DAY

 National Pharmacist Day on January 12th annually recognizes and honors all pharmacists across the nation.

 The role of pharmacists has shifted over the years.
 Where once they served as the classical “lick, stick and pour” dispensary, they now serve as an integrated member of the health care team.
-They’re directly involved in patient care and often play a vital role in a patient’s recovery.
+Pharmacists are often directly involved in patient care and play a vital role in a patient’s recovery.

 Historically, pharmacists primarily checked and distributed drugs to doctors for patient prescribed medication.
-In modern times, pharmacists advise patients and health care providers on the selection, dosages, interactions and the side effects of prescriptions.
+In modern times, pharmacists advise patients and health care providers on the selection, dosages, interactions, and side effects of prescriptions.
 Additionally, their role includes being a learned intermediary between a prescriber and a patient.
-Monitoring the health and progress of patients, pharmacists can then ensure the safe and effective use of medication.
+By monitoring the health and progress of patients, pharmacists can then ensure the safe and effective use of medication.

 Pharmacists work long hours, usually standing the entire time.
 Along with dispensing pills and providing advice on medications, pharmacists also administer immunizations.
 Pharmacists who conduct research discover and test new medications, too.

 - Do you wonder how Agatha Christie came to know so much about poisons for her murder mysteries?
 She was once a pharmacy dispenser during World War I.

 - Coca-Cola, Pepsi, Dr. Pepper, and Ginger Ale were all invented by pharmacists